 What to drink when you’re sick

-If you just can’t keep anything down, there’s no need to force feed yourself, but it is absolutely crucial to keep yourself hydrated. “[It’s important to drink fluids] especially with a fever, where you tend to get dehydrated more quickly,” says Dr. Susan Besser, a family physician in Baltimore.
+If you just can’t keep anything down, there’s no need to force feed yourself, but it is absolutely crucial to keep yourself hydrated. “[It’s important to drink fluids] especially with a fever, where you tend to get dehydrated more quickly,” says Susan Besser, MD, a family physician in Baltimore.
 “Also, fluids tend to help thin the extra mucus you make with a cold, which makes it easier to blow it out.”
-Sports drinks, like Gatorade, or broth can help with hydration if you can keep them down.
-But it’s important to note that sports drinks contain a lot of sugar and store-bought soups are high in sodium.
-Consider diluting them with water—or just stick to water.
+Sometimes sports drinks, like Gatorade, or broth can help with hydration—but many sports drinks contain a lot of sugar and many commercially-produced soups are high in sodium.
+Make sure to read the label, and consider diluting them with water.
+If you need a little sugar to perk you up, drinking a flat soda (like Sprite or gingerale) is okay.
+Just be sure you’re getting enough H2O, too.

 Foods and beverages to avoid when you’re sick